-April writes in to ask: “Dear Pastor John, when a Christian dies and goes to heaven in spirit do they see their loves ones who are still on earth?
+April writes in to ask: “Dear Pastor John, when a Christian dies and goes to heaven in spirit, do they see their loves ones who are still on earth?
 I hear it said sometimes that ‘they are looking down on us’ or ‘watching out for us.’
 Is this true or is this just another happy funeral thought?”

-I want to say that the comforts that the Word of God gives to those of us who have lost Christian loved ones are so massive and so glorious it is a shame that anyone would resort to speculation to find comfort.
+I want to say that the comforts that the word of God gives to those of us who have lost Christian loved ones are so massive and so glorious, it is a shame that anyone would resort to speculation to find comfort.
 That is what I want to say.
 It is speculation to wonder how much the saints in heaven know about the events on earth.
 We don’t know.
 And it is a sign of ill spiritual health when someone feels the need to know in order to be happy.
 There is no evidence that the saints in heaven serve the saints on earth.
 The Roman Catholic Church is going beyond the Bible when they cultivate the practice of praying to the saints for help or for intercession.
-Jesus is the one mediator between God and man, 1 Timothy 2:5.
-There is one God and one mediator between God and man, the man Christ Jesus.
+“There is one God, and there is one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).

 So what I say to people who ask me about their loved ones in heaven is this.
-Since the Bible is clear that being there is better than being here and being at God’s right hand is fullness of joy and pleasures forevermore, we can say for sure that God will give the saints whatever measure of knowledge they need for the greatest experience of happiness in God.
+Since the Bible is clear that being there is better than being here, and being at God’s right hand is fullness of joy and pleasures forevermore (Psalm 16:11), we can say for sure that God will give the saints whatever measure of knowledge they need for the greatest experience of happiness in God.
 That is the way I answer.
 If they need to know something here for their fullest experience of joy in God, they will know it.
-I mean he won’t withhold what is need-ed for their happiness in him.
+He won’t withhold what is needed for their happiness in him.
 If they need to be ignorant of something for the fullest experience of joy in God, he will keep them ignorant.
 In other words, we need to trust what we are told in the Bible about the happiness of the saints in heaven.
 It is glorious.
 It is supreme.
 God loves them and he is providing for them everything they need.

-So my response is: If these solid, biblical promises don’t give strength and joy and solid hope to the grieving, there is a deeper problem that needs addressing and that problem will not be solved by speculating about the saints in heaven.
+So my response is: If these solid, biblical promises don’t give strength and joy and solid hope to the grieving, there is a deeper problem that needs addressing, and that problem will not be solved by speculating about the saints in heaven.